luperman/Exploratory_Data_Analysis/README.md

 4 R-files containing the R-code to generate the plots 1 to 4.

-4 png files containing the plots 1 to 4, they were generated with the 4 R-files described above.
+4 png files containing the plots 1 to 4, they were generated using the 4 R-files described above.

 The four plots that I have constructed are shown below.